contensis/contensis.github.io/README.md

 ### GitBook Dependencies
 The best way to install GitBook is via NPM (Node package manager).

-If you've not installed node before header over to the node.js [download page] (https://nodejs.org/en/download/) to find the installer for your OS.
+If you've not installed node before head over to the node.js [download page] (https://nodejs.org/en/download/) to find the installer for your OS.
 If you're on windows you'll need to reboot for the PATH variable to take effect.

 Once installed at a command prompt, simply run the following command to install GitBook: